Presidential Strategic Initiative on Public Impact Research

 In particular, many of Penn State’s Commonwealth Campuses serve students who identify as First-Generation students, immigration system-experienced, part of underrepresented racial and/or ethnic groups and/or among other complex and intersectional identities.
 A relatively high proportion of students commute to campus and they remain deeply integrated into their communities, and many students attend part-time to continue to work outside jobs.
 We want to elevate these deep community connections and invest in the research partnerships that benefit our communities.

-Request for Proposals: Presidential Public Impact Research Awards
+Request for Proposals: Presidential Public Impact Research Awards (PPIRA)

-The Presidential Public Impact Research Awards (PPIRA) program recognizes and encourages researchers and their students across our Commonwealth Campuses who are conducting research benefitting their communities alongside community partners—often referred to as “Public Impact Research”, utilizing the definition offered by the Association of Public and Land-Grant Universities (APLU) Public Impact Research working group.1 The goal of the PPIR Award is to promote the growth of faculty and student “Impact Teams” engaged in Public Impact Research across the Commonwealth.
+The Presidential Public Impact Research Awards (PPIRA) program recognizes and supports teams of faculty and students across Penn State’s Commonwealth Campuses who are conducting research that benefits their communities in partnership with non-profits businesses, and governmental organizations.
+This work is often referred to as “Public Impact Research,” utilizing the definition offered by the Association of Public and Land-Grant Universities (APLU) Public Impact Research working group.

 Background